-The U.S. federal income tax consequences to a U.S. Holder who participates in the Return of Capital Transaction depend on whether any other shareholder elects to exercise the opt-out right, then the gross amount of cash received by each U.S. Holder who participates in the Return of Capital Transaction will be treated as a taxable distribution to such holder, as described below under "Distribution in Respect of Common Shares."
-No shareholder has provided a firm commitment to our company to opt out of the Return of Capital Transaction, however, and no assurance can be provided that the foregoing tax consequences will not apply to U.S. Holders who participate in the Return of Capital Transaction.
-U.S. Holders are urged to consult their own tax advisors regarding the tax consequences of the Return of Capital Transaction if no shareholder elects to opt out.
+The U.S. federal income tax consequences to a U.S. Holder who participates in the Return of Capital Transaction depend on whether any other shareholder elects to exercise the opt-out right.
+If no shareholder elects to exercise the opt-out right, then the gross amount of cash received by each U.S. Holder who participates in the Return of Capital Transaction will be treated as a taxable distribution to such holder, as described below under "Distribution in Respect of Common Shares."
+No shareholder has provided a firm commitment to our company to opt out of the Return of Capital Transaction, however, and no assurance can be provided that the foregoing tax consequences will not apply to U.S. Holders who participate in the Return of Capital Transaction if no shareholder elects to opt out.
 The following discussion assumes that at least some shareholders elect to opt out of the Return of Capital Transaction, so that the foregoing tax consequences do not apply to U.S. Holders who participate in the Return of Capital Transaction.